Package 'slca'

 em.iterlim

-an integer specifying maximum number of iterations allowed for EM algorithm.
-Default is 5000.
+an integer specifying the maximum number of iterations allowed for the EM algorithm.
+The default is 5000.

 em.tol

-a numeric value setting tolerance for the convergence of EM algorithm.
-Default is 1e-8.
+a numeric value setting the tolerance for convergence of the EM algorithm.
+The default is 1e-8.

 nlm.iterlim

-an integer specifying maximum number of iterations allowed for estimation with nlm function.
-Default is 1000.
+an integer specifying the maximum number of iterations allowed when using the nlm function for estimation.
+The default is 1000.

 nlm.tol

-a numeric value setting tolerance for the convergence of nlm function.
-Default is 1e-10.
+a numeric value setting the tolerance for convergence of the nlm function.
+The default is 1e-10.

 init.param